molgenis/molgenis/docs/user_documentation/admin-features/guide-ref-security.md

 ![Create a group](../../images/security/group_creation.png?raw=true, "Create a group")

-When you added a group a folder is created and the default roles are created for that group.
-The user which creates the group becomes manager of the group.
+When you've added the group a folder is created and the default roles are created for that group.
+The user who creates the group becomes manager of the group.

 ## Add members to group
-*note: you need to be superuser or group manager*
+*note: you need to be superuser or group manager to add members to a group*

-You can add members to groups via the security-manager.
+You can add members to groups via the security manager.
 Navigate to **Admin --> Security Manager**.
 Click on a group

 ![Group overview](../../images/security/group_overview.png?raw=true, "Group overview")